MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 ### Understand SSO for Unified Service Desk

 While signing in to Unified Service Desk you enter the Customer Engagement apps credentials and sign in, and again, you are shown a dialog to enter credentials to connect to Customer Engagement server.
-To avoid entering credentials multiple times, the Signle Sign On (SSO) feture is introduced.
+To avoid entering credentials multiple times, the Single Sign On (SSO) feature is introduced.

 To enable the SSO feature, you must configure the **SingleSignOnEnabledBrowsers** UII option and specify the list web browsers for which you want to SSO.
 You must enter the web browser values as comma separated values (CSV).
 For example, `Chrome,Edge,IE`.
 If value field is empty, then the SSO feature is disabled.